Everything you think you know about women’s soccer pay is wrong. (Even if you think you know it all, which I did before I started doing spreadsheets.)

 - Projection using current collective bargaining agreements (men and women)

-- Scenario: Women win back pay in lawsuit
+- Scenario: Women win back pay in lawsuit (unlikely that women are actually seeking this much)

 - Scenario: Equal pay for friendlies and smaller gap in bonuses